 The Centre for Digitalisation, Democracy and Innovation (CD2I) conducts cutting-edge academic and policy-relevant research on the ongoing digital transformation of society.
-We critically examine the evolution of new (digital) modes of governance from an interdisciplinary perspective, specifically multistakeholder and democratic processes that involve private, public, and civil society actors, whilst paying attention to issues of power and participation.
+We critically examine the evolution of new modes of governance from an interdisciplinary perspective, specifically in terms of multistakeholder and democratic processes that involve private, public, and civil society actors, whilst paying attention to issues of power and participation.

 Such questions address the difficulties in leveraging new technologies to enable effective citizen participation, the growing need for continued stakeholder engagement in global, European, national and local governance, and the need for concerted regulation in the digital environment.
 As such, the rapid pace of technological innovation upends existing forms of governance and necessitates the development of novel approaches.

-This research priority builds on a body of emerging policy and academic literature that focuses on institutional transformations inside and outside of the State, with a specific focus on understanding the evolution of formal and informal institutions and their impact and influence on democratic practices.
-While considering differences between governance structures, we conceptualise and map best practices in involving non-state actors across policy levels and areas for the purposes of building legitimacy and efficiency.
-Furthermore, we assess to which extent traditional forms of participation evolve in a digital context.
+This research priority builds on a body of emerging policy and academic literature that focuses on digital sovereignty inside and outside of the state.
+We question how sovereignty is performed and determined across digital policy in Europe and beyond.
+While considering differences between governance structures, we conceptualise and map practices in involving non-state actors across policy levels and areas for the purposes of building legitimacy and efficiency.

-In this research priority, we focus on the abuse of digital tools to spread disinformation for political purposes.
-We analyse the topic from multiple complementary angles, including how digital tools are abused to spread illegal and harmful content, and how disinformation interacts with political trust, journalism and regulation of tech platforms.
+In this research priority, we view disinformation as a manifestation of distrust and disorder in democracy.
+We analyse the topic from multiple complimentary angles, including how digital tools are abused to spread illegal and harmful content, and how disinformation interacts with political trust, journalism and regulation of tech platforms.
 We also investigate the potential and pitfalls of artificial intelligence in this context.